LBPHacker/R216/manual.md

 this section to cover more ground.
 I think it should be about enough to get you started with synchronisation though.

+### I/O protocol on-the-wire format details

+An R2 I/O port is a bidirectional data channel, which in practice means that it's two lines of FILT with changing ctypes.
+In the case of a horizontal pair of lines of FILT, the one on top forwards data to the right, while the bottom one to the left.
+A vertical pair is just the same thing rotated by 90 degrees, so the right one forwards data downwards, the left one upwards.

+Ultimately, the only FILT particle whose ctype matters is the one that the receiver shoots BRAY through or otherwise reads.
+This is however very cumbersome to control directly, both for complexity and documentation reasons, so for convenience, it's recommended to set the ctype of the entire FILT line.

+The keepalive bit is 0x20000000, this is always set in both lines of FILT in both directions.
+When the port is idle in a direction, no other bit is set in in the corresponding line of FILT.
+An attention request is signalled by the 0x10000 bit being set, while raw data is signalled by the 0x20000 bit being set, along with the 16 least significant bits set to the data being sent.

 ### The terminal

 The terminal peripheral present in the [R2 showcase save][896], the RT2, has a